Old Quarter of Hanoi: Top 5 places to visit

 1. Hoan Kiem Lake (Sword Lake)

-The most famous lake in the city is located in the old district of Hanoi.
+The most famous lake in the city is located in the old quarter of Hanoi.
 It is called Hoan Kiem Lake (Sword Lake).
 In the center of the lake there is a small island with a monument called the Turtle Tower dedicated to the fact that it was the fishing place of a Vietnamese king (Le Thanh Tong).

 2. Jade Mountain Temple